AstraLab-Cornell/MD-simulations/README.md

 # Molecular-Dynamics-EMIBF4-Collisions

-For EMIBF4-Wall collisions go to the folder --> "Molecule-Wall collisions".
+1- For EMIBF4-Wall collisions go to the folder --> "Molecule-Wall collisions".

+Link to the pre-print of the corresponding paper: https://www.researchsquare.com/article/rs-1883363/v1

-For EMI-EMIBF4 and BF4-EMIBF4 collisions go to the folder --> "Molecule-Molecule collisions". (not currently available)
+2- For EMI-EMIBF4 and BF4-EMIBF4 collisions go to the folder --> "Molecule-Molecule collisions". (not currently available)